 IT Forensics, Infrastructure and Security

 In addition, data leaks are repeatedly caused by internal perpetrators, i.e. employees who deliberately or negligently misuse information.
-This can be the call up of questionable websites via the operating computer or the use of private devices that connect to the company network via WLAN and can thus also infiltrate viruses.
+This can be browsing of questionable websites via the office computer or the use of private devices that connect to the company network via WLAN and can thus also infiltrate viruses.

 In summary, this is referred to as shadow IT, i.e. those parts of the IT infrastructure that are not subject to permanent control.
 The data process is substituted from the USB stick through smartphones to the home office.
-Employees are used to it and depend not least on having access to functional, comprehensive and high-performance applications at all times.
+Employees are used to and dependent to no small amount on having access to functional, comprehensive and high-performance applications at all times.

 Integration of compliance solutions

-Chinese companies have once again had to compensate for the fact that a commitment by the government to use data can be an incredibly difficult challenge.
+Chinese companies have once again had to compensate for the fact that a specification for the use of data by the government can be an incredibly difficult challenge.
 The VPN ban in China brought virtual private networks to their knees.
 Anyone who wants to continue working with virtual private networks must have their VPN licensed from now on.
 As a result, the otherwise securely encrypted data traffic between different parts of the company is monitored by the state.
 The confidentiality of data transmission can no longer be guaranteed and it cannot be ruled out that data will be altered.